 Battle of the Flowers

-The Battle of the Flowers in Córdoba, known as “Batalla de las Flores,” is a festive event end of April that marks the beginning of the city’s famous May festivities.
+The Battle of the Flowers in Córdoba, known as “Batalla de las Flores,” is a festive event at the end of April or the beginning of May that marks the start of the city’s famous May festivities.
 Córdoba, a city in Andalusia, Spain, is renowned for its rich history and cultural heritage, and the month of May is particularly special because it is packed with celebrations that showcase the city’s traditions, beauty, and communal spirit.

 How to get to the Battle of the Flowers?